nfjsg/Professional-README-Generator/README.md

 If you would like to contribute to this project, please follow the [Contributor Covenant](https://www.contributor-covenant.org/).

 ## Tests
-To test the application, run:
+To test the application, run: npm test

 ## Questions
 If you have any questions or need further assistance, please feel free to reach out to me: